microsoft/Kusto-Query-Language/doc/not-hassuffix-operator.md

 ---
-title: The case-insensitive !hassuffix string operator - Azure Data Explorer
+title:  The case-insensitive !hassuffix string operator
 description: Learn how to use the !hassuffix string operator to filter records for data that doesn't have a case-insensitive suffix. ms.reviewer: alexans ms.topic: reference